arkandias/geyser/certs/README.md

-# SSL certificates
+# SSL Certificates

-In order to deploy Geyser in a production environment, the following files must be placed in a subdirectory with the name of the frontend host (defined by the environment variable `GEYSER_HOSTNAME`):

-- `fullchain.crt` containing the SSL certificate(s)
+## Production Deployment

+For production deployment, you MUST place your verified SSL certificates in a subdirectory named after your frontend hostname (as defined by the `GEYSER_HOSTNAME` environment variable):

+- `fullchain.crt`: The complete certificate chain (server certificate + intermediates)
-- `private.key` containing the private key
+- `private.key`: The private key (keep this secure!)

+Example path: `/etc/nginx/certs/geyser.example.com/`

+### ⚠️ SECURITY WARNING ⚠️

+The certificates in the `default` subdirectory are **NOT SECURE** for production use!
+These are publicly available self-signed certificates used only for rejecting unknown connections to port 443.
+Using these for your actual hostname would create a severe security vulnerability.

+Never use the default certificates for your actual application traffic.
+They provide no security and will trigger browser warnings.